Family & Medical Emergencies

 It is always difficult to be ill, experience an injury, or learn that there has been a family emergency when you are away from home.
 The information below will provide you with guidance on how to best deal with these stressful situations.
 The Office of Academic Advising can assist students as they make academic decisions following a medical or family emergency.
 Please do not hesitate to contact us (336.758.3320) if you, or a student you care about, need academic advice and assistance relating to such situations.

-Although the Office of Academic Advising can communicate with your instructors about your medical situation, the instructor ultimately determines what accommodations are appropriate and whether absences are excused.
+Although the Office of Academic Advising can communicate with your instructors about your medical situation, the instructor ultimately determines what is appropriate and whether absences are excused.

 Family Emergencies

-If you have a serious injury or illness of a loved one, please contact the Office of Academic Advising as soon as possible.
+If a member of your immediate family experiences a serious injury or illness that requires you to leave campus, please contact the Office of Academic Advising as soon as possible.
 You should also contact your faculty members to let them know what has happened and how long you plan to be away from campus.
 The Office of Academic Advising is available to follow up with your faculty members after your initial contact with them to update them on your situation.
 We are also available if your situation may cause you to want to make adjustments to your academic schedule.
 The Office of the Chaplain is also available to assist students dealing with these types of situations.

 Personal Medical Emergencies